-Kris Jenner Is Not ‘Pregnant At 62’, Despite Tabloid Report [Debunked]
+Kris Jenner Is Not ‘Pregnant At 62,’ Despite Tabloid Report [Debunked]

 — Kris Jenner (@KrisJenner) March 30, 2018

-As Gossip Cop reports, the story has been popping up in search results for the keyword “Kris Jenner.”
+As Gossip Cop reported, the story has been popping up in search results for the keyword “Kris Jenner.”
 Also, this isn’t the first time that a tabloid has claimed that Kris Jenner was about to become a mother again.
 According to Gossip Cop, Closer published a story which said that Kris planned to adopt a child.
 That story was not published on April Fool’s Day and was debunked by the celebrity rumor watchdog.